bodo-ai/Bodo/docs/source/BodoSQL.rst

     For example::

-        Select MAX(A) from table1 Group By B HAVING C < 0
+        SELECT MAX(A) FROM table1 GROUP BY B HAVING C < 0

     ``HAVING`` statements also referring to columns by aliases used in the ``GROUP BY``::

-        Select MAX(A), B - 1 as val from table1 Group By val having val > 5
+        SELECT MAX(A), B - 1 as val FROM table1 GROUP BY val HAVING val > 5

 * `CASE`